The insanity of us dreamers…

 May 1, 2012 § 2 Comments

-Albert Einstein said, “Insanity is doing the same thing over and over and expecting different results.”
+Rita Mae Brown in her book Sudden Death said, “Insanity is doing the same thing over and over again but expecting different results.”
 It’s the same as continually going to the hardware store for bread.
 You hope that someday, they will stock bread and the accusations of your insanity will be proven wrong.
 Similarly, writing screenplays and believing that someday a producer will buy your script and produce it into a movie can also be seen as insanity.
 I believe that dreamers are a bit insane, they have blind faith even when faced with insurmountable odds.
 As you stand at the side of the cliff and stare into the black void below, your dream burns red-hot in your mind and soul, and you leap off into the unknown, and trust the universe will softly catch your fall.
 The world needs dreamers and why would the universe be cruel to those who create while so many others cannot?
 It’s a commitment that allows you to dream — a magical faith in your ability to turn your ideas and visions into a something real in this world.

 If you tell a writer the odds of selling a spec screenplay in Hollywood and he or she laughs and continues to write – either they are insane, or a writer who truly loves the craft of writing and believes he or she can make their dreams come true – even when told they can not.
 It’s an ongoing struggle to say in the game, but us dreamers know that it’s a road traveled by those special few who are fearless and sometimes called insane.